-Education Cannot Wait Announces US$2 Million First Emergency Response Grant In Gaza
+Education Cannot Wait Announces US$2 Million First Emergency Response Grant in Gaza

-The human suffering in Gaza has taken an unprecedented toll on children and adolescents living amidst this soul-shattering experience that no child should have to endure.
-In support of global efforts to provide girls and boys with access to quality educational opportunities and mental health services, Education Cannot Wait (ECW ) announced today a US$2 million First Emergency Response grant in Gaza.
+(MENAFN- Coral Coast PR) 8 August 2024, New York – The human suffering in Gaza has taken an unprecedented toll on children and adolescents living amidst this soul-shattering experience that no child should have to endure.
+In support of global efforts to provide girls and boys with access to quality educational opportunities and mental health services, Education Cannot Wait (ECW) announced today a US$2 million First Emergency Response grant in Gaza.
 Total ECW funding in the State of Palestine is approximately US$36 million.

 Since early October 2023, 625,000 children enrolled in schools across Gaza have had no access to education, and more than 370 schools have sustained damage from attacks, according to the United Nations.